 Call the Water Treatment plant at 503-537-1239 and we will help you find the device on your property.
 Need a list of certified testers?
-We can mail you a list or you can visit the City website for a link to the State of Oregon's website.
+We can mail you a list or you can visit the www.newbergoregon.gov for a link to the State of Oregon's website.